gyts18/sales/README.md

 **Strategy pattern:**

  - Altought implemented and used it's really hard to say if it's done correctly, but atleast it works and does it's job.
+ - The problem is more defined in the app docs itself.

 **Other notes**